quicwg/base-drafts/draft-ietf-quic-transport.md

 The Retire Prior To field is a request for the peer to immediately retire all connection IDs with a sequence number less than the specified value.
 This includes the initial and preferred_address transport parameter connection IDs.
-The Retire Prior To field MUST be less than the Sequence Number field.
+The Retire Prior To field MUST be less than or equal to the Sequence Number field.
 Values greater than the Sequence Number MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 The sender cannot reduce the value of the Retire Prior To field in subsequent NEW_CONNECTION_ID frames.
 That is, once a sender indicates a Retire Prior To